 Bingo on film

 Bingo is popular in a variety of mediums: TV bingo, bingo books, and of course bingo films.
 The game itself has even enjoyed a very successful renaissance online, with a range of traditional bingo games alongside bingo slot online variants becoming one of the most common ways to play.
 With that in mind, here are a couple of examples of features that are completely centered around bingo.
+Before you read more, you might want to check these fantastic collection of bingo sites in case you want to know where to play one.
+Enjoy!

 House is a 2000 film starring British actors Keith Chegwin, Bruce Forsyth, and Kelly Macdonald.
 It tells the tale of a small, local bingo hall that is threatened by the opening of a large bingo chain nearby.
 A comedy featuring traditional British humor, it is full of giggles, trials, and tribulations as the loyal staff of the La Scala bingo hall fight to stay open.
 While it may not have been Oscar-nominated, it is definitely worth a watch for bingo lovers!